vPeteWalker/midway/failure/failure.rst

    - BASIC: Follow the instructions below.

    - RECOMMENDED: Use X-Ray to run Total Power Loss test (estimated time of completion: 2 hours).
+Setup of X-Ray is oulined in :ref:`xray`

 .. note::